jasp-stats/jaspTTests/inst/help/ttestonesample.md

 - p: The p-value.
 - Sample Mean: The observed average of the data points.
 This column is only named 'Sample Mean' when the test `Student` or `Z Test` is selected.
 When the test `Wilcoxon signed-rank` and/or the Z test is selected, this column is called 'Location Estimate'.
 - Location estimate: For the Student's t-test and the Z test, the location estimate is given by sample mean; for the Wilcoxon signed-rank test, the location estimate is given by the Hodges-Lehmann estimate.
 This column is only called 'Location estimate' when `Wilcoxon signed-rank` test and/or the Z test is selected, otherwise this column is called 'Sample Mean'.
-- SE Difference: Standard error of the mean of the difference scores.
+- SE: Standard error of the mean of the scores.
 - % CI for Mean/location parameter: The confidence interval for the mean/location parameter of the scores.
 By default this is set to 95%.
   - Lower: The lower bound of the confidence interval.
   - Upper: The upper bound of the confidence interval.